Pavithra123-cs/TAKKA-MAKKA.tink-her-hack4.0/README(2).md

 ---

-## AI Tools Used (Optional - For Transparency Bonus)
+AI Tools Used (Optional - For Transparency Bonus)

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]

-**Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+Tool Used: ChatGPT, GitHub Copilot

+Purpose: Assisted in code generation, debugging, and optimization.

+Example: "Generated backend Express.js routes for crisis reporting"

+Example: "Suggested MySQL table structure for storing reports"

+Example: "Helped create responsive frontend components in HTML/CSS"

-**Key Prompts Used:**
+Key Prompts Used:

-- "Create a REST API endpoint for user authentication"
+"Create a REST API endpoint for submitting crisis reports"

-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+"Debug MySQL connection issues in Node.js"

-**Percentage of AI-generated code:** [Approximately X%]
+"Write responsive HTML/CSS layout for a mobile-first reporting form" **Percentage of AI-generated code:** [Approximately X%]

 **Human Contributions:**